YutaItoh/3D-Eye-Tracker/README.md

-# 3D Eye Tracker (Drift Correction Branch - TESTING)
+# 3D Eye Tracker (Drift Correction Branch - BETA as of August 29th, 2018)

 This software aims to provide an easy-to-compile C++ implementation of a 3D eye-tracking method.
 This branch includes code to correct for shifts or drifting of the eye tracker on the user's head over time by updating the model and is currently in a TEST PHASE.
 Beta and release versions to follow.